-If you suspect your child was injured because of oxygen deprivation during childbirth, a condition known as birth asphyxia or birth depression, you may want to protect your child's rights to compensation.
+If you suspect that your child was injured because of oxygen deprivation during childbirth, a condition known as birth asphyxia or birth depression, you may want to protect your child’s rights to compensation.

-Birth Asphyxia is a term that generally describes a condition in which a baby is deprived of adequate oxygen prior to, during or immediately after delivery.
+Birth Asphyxia is a term that generally describes a condition in which a baby is deprived of adequate oxygen prior to, during, or immediately after delivery.
 The term itself is somewhat controversial, in part because its use suggests the possibility of medical malpractice.
 Physician groups like The American College of Obstetricians and Gynecologists have encouraged physicians not to use the term in their records.
-As a result, the condition is sometimes described using other terms, such as birth depression, neonatal depression, perinatal asphyxia or fetal distress.
+As a result, the condition is sometimes described using other terms, such as birth depression, neonatal depression, perinatal asphyxia, or fetal distress.

 Signs of Birth Asphyxia